ibrahimt2/poker-draw-generator/README.md

 8. generateFlopScenario(insideStraightFreq, openStraightFreq, flushDrawFreq, noHitsFreq, tripsToFullhouseOrQuadsFreq, twoPairToFullhouseFreq, onePairToTwoPairOrTripsFreq)

 ```
-Randomly runs one of the given 7 algorithms, with probability depending on the frequencies provided.
+Randomly runs one of the given 7 algorithms with randomly selected cards, with probability depending on the frequencies provided.

 Each generate method returns an object with the following format